 - 2 cinnamon sticks

 - Heat a cast-iron grill over medium-high heat and chargrill the onions and ginger until they are lightly scorched on all sides.
 This will take about 10-15 minutes.
 You can also char the onions and ginger over an open flame if you have a gas stove, or under a hot grill in the oven.

 - Simmer the broth over low-medium heat for about 3 hours.
 During this time, keep skimming the surface of the broth to remove any impurities to ensure a clean and clear broth, otherwise the broth will turn cloudy.

 - Cook the rice noodles according to the packet instructions.
 If you are using dried rice noodles, this usually requires an initial soak in cold water for about 30 minutes, and then about 1 minute in boiling water until they have softened.
-If you are using fresh rice noodles, you should blanch them in some boiling water for just a few seconds.
+If you are using fresh rice noodles, you should blanch them first in some boiling water for just a few seconds.
 A Chinese noodle strainer is helpful for this task.
 For both types of noodles, keep in mind that they will continue to soften when you add hot broth to them.